Image: Copyright free stockphoto from Pixabay. No attribution to the author of this website.

 Alandra pressed her hands to her eyes, shaking.
 Its monstrous breaths rumbled around the cavern.
 Loose rubble fell from the ceiling.
 In a burst of wild courage, Alandra glanced over her shoulder to meet a big orange eye glaring at her.

 She screamed and ran.
 She raced around the perimeter of the cavern, the dragon at its centre.
 It was standing at the foot of its mountains of riches, following her with its orange gaze.
-The sunlight streaming through the hole in the ceiling illuminated her way and made the dragon’s golden plunder glitter.
+The sunlight streaming into the cave made the dragon’s plunder glitter.

 She searched for a crack in the cavern wall, fingertips cutting against the jagged rock, skirts catching and tearing.
 With a gasp, she found an opening, tried to squeeze through, only to be torn away, ensnared by one of the dragon’s clawed feet.